RomaPavl/internship_project/README.md

 2. Configure connection url in `cache.properties` file in redis.
 In connection url change 'localhost' as 'redis'
 3. In `/frontend/package.json` over the scripts declaration set '"proxy": "http://backend:8080",'
 4. In root directory run command 'docker compose up --build'

+## Start SonarQube
+1. Install SonarQube
+2. Run server and log in into that
+3. Create token and priject
+4. After that in cmd run command `gradlew -Dsonar.login=squ_<> YOUR_TOKEN sonarqube`